Karan Johar's 'Takht' to release on Christmas 2021

 Screenplay by Sumit Roy.
 Starring Ranveer Singh, Kareena Kapoor Khan, Alia Bhatt, Vicky Kaushal, Bhumi Pednekar, Janhvi Kapoor and Anil Kapoor.
 Releasing Christmas, 24.12.2021," the director tweeted on Saturday.
 "Takht", which marks Johar's first attempt at directing a period drama, traces the relationship between Mughal emperor Aurangzeb and his brother Dara Shukoh.

 Hussain Haidry has penned the dialogues for the film.
-The movie is Johar's follow-up to 2016's "Ae Dil Hai Mushkil" .
+The movie is Johar's follow-up to 2016's "Ae Dil Hai Mushkil" and the director will start filming the project in March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)